header-logo

 Generally speaking, China is not a dangerous place in terms of crime and personal safety.
 We never felt threatened in any way.
 That being said, there is always the occasional pick pocketer here and there and you need to beware in the crowded areas specially where there are a lot of tourists.

 Now the chaotic traffic poses more of a threat, specially when traveling with small children.
 Crossing an intersection can become an adventure.
-Be careful crossing the streets even if you have the "green walk sign" as traffic lights are not always respected. crowded street in Beijing
+Be careful crossing the streets even if you have the "green walk sign" as traffic lights are not always respected.
+A crowded street in Guangzhou

 We hung an id card from each kid's neck with their data and the name, address and phone number of the hotel where we were currently staying (in English AND Chinese).
 If that doesn't work (card always getting lost) write down the information with non-washable INK on his/her upper arm under the sleeve.
 That can't get lost.